 Wednesday, June 8, 2016

 Lobster is THE food of Maine.
 At one time, lobster were considered trash fish.
 They were feed to prisoners who once filed a complaint that they were being served lobster twice a week.
 Oh, times and tastes change.
 Lobster is now a delicacy, used in many different ways in a wide variety of recipes.
 One of the simplest, and one that is often argued as how to best construct, is the lobster roll.
-The crew of Last Dance sampled many different ones in attempt to accomplish the appropriate level of research.
+The crew of Last Dance sampled many different ones in an attempt to accomplish the appropriate level of research.
 A most prolific researcher writes under the title of Lobster Gal.

 Her journey through New England sampling lobster rolls has been years in the making.
 She began documenting the lobster rolls in a blog, which proved so popular that she picked the best 40 and published them in a book.
 Her blog is Lobster Gal